percona/everest-doc/docs/administer/rbac.md

     4. For on-demand backups and schedules, you should grant `read` permissions for `backup storages` as well.

-    5. For restores, new and existing databases, you should grant the following permisssions as well:
+    5. For restores, to new and existing databases, you should grant the following permisssions as well:

         - Read `backups` (of the old DB)
         - Read `MonitoringConfig` (if the old DB has monitoring enabled)